Robert Manners (British Army officer, born 1758): Life

-General Manners continued as Colonel of the 30th Foot until his death in 1823.
-He was unmarried, but left children by Mary Ann Mansel (1780–1854).
+General Manners continued as Colonel of the 30th Foot until he died in 1823.
+He was unmarried but left children by Mary Ann Mansel (1780–1854).
 His elder sister Mary married William Hamilton Nisbet and was the mother of Mary Nisbet, first wife of Thomas Bruce, 7th Earl of Elgin.

 Manners died on 9 June 1823 at his house in Curzon Street and was buried, with his parents, at the church of St. Mary the Virgin at Bloxholm; the chancel and porch had been erected by Manners in 1812.